box/box-ui-elements/DEVELOPING.md

     - Developer tokens can be created at https://cloud.app.box.com/developers/console
     - Select "Custom App" and choose "Oauth 2.0 with JWT (Server Authentication)".
 Select "View Your App" > "Configuration" > "CORS Domains" and add `http://localhost,http:localhost:8080` to the domain whitelist.
 Save the configuration.
     - The developer token will be regenerated once the configuration is saved.
 Copy the token and paste into the prompt in the localhost test page.
+    - For additional information about developing on the Box Platform, see the [Platform docs](https://developer.box.com/docs/box-ui-elements#section-using-the-box-ui-elements).

 While Developing
 ----------------